GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 #### type: STRING

-To be used when a password needs to be taken as input.
+This is used to represent a string that needs special handling, for example base64 representation.

 Example: